snowkiterdude/petestechjourney/UTM_SETUP.md

 # Configure and install

-* Click the setting of the VM we just created
+* Click the settings button of the VM we just created
 * Go to the network tab
-* Select Shared Network and click advance settings so we can define the DHCP range
+* Select `Shared Network` and click advance settings so we can define the DHCP range
   * 10.50.50.0/24 as the guest network
   * 10.50.50.100 as the DHCP start
   * 10.50.50.200 as the DHCP end

 * Power On the VM
-* select Try or Install Ubuntu Server
+* Select Try or Install Ubuntu Server
 * Select your language (English)
 * Continue without updating the installer
 * Select done to select the default keyboard layout
 * Leave the selection as ubuntu server and select done
 * Select done to accept the default DHCP address
-* Select done to have not proxy
+* Select done to have no proxy settings
-* Select done to accept the default mirror
+* Select done to accept the default packages mirror
 * Select use the entire disk space, Select Setup this disk as a LVM Group and click done to continue
-* select done to continue with the default partition table
+* Select done to continue with the default partition table
-* enter your user information and put control-01 for the hostname "your servers name"
+* Enter your user information and put control-01 for the hostname "your servers name"
-* select continue to ignore ubuntu pro
+* Select continue to ignore ubuntu pro
-* select install open-ssh server and select done to continue
+* Select install open-ssh server and select done to continue
-* select done to skip the package selection
+* Select done to skip the package selection
-* once the installation is complete, click reboot
+* Once the installation is complete, click reboot

 # Connect to your VM